udayakumar-s/ej2-angular-docs/ej2-angular/common/accessibility.md

 domainurl: ##DomainURL##
 ---

-# Accessibility in Angular Common component
+# Accessibility

 All the Syncfusion Angular UI components follow WAI-ARIA accessibility standard by default.
 This enables you to build accessible web application which is fully navigable by the user with disabilities.

 ## Keyboard Navigation

 Keyboard navigation support enables users to interact with components using Keyboard shortcuts.
 Each component has its own set of shortcuts, please refer the following documents to get details for each component.

 * [AutoComplete](../auto-complete/accessibility)
 * [Calendar](../calendar/accessibility)